ritabc/rails-decision-log/README.md

 * Public 'viewer.'
 Anyone, without logging in, can see:
   - all decisions; individually or sorted by name, circle, or date decided, or filtered by circle or whether it has a review by date
 * Login required for 'leader.'
 Above, plus can:
-  - Add circles
+  - Add new circle
+  - Update circles (For Now: any edit functionality, ideally: only name/description)
-  - Edit circles (name/description/OL's/ER's)
+  - Delete circles (iff circle has no decisions)
-  - Add leader
+  - Add leader (This may not be best place for authorization - may need to just add functionality in view?)
   - Edit self (leader or Super)
   - Delete self (leader or super)
   - Add/edit/delete own circle's decision